 Wriggling up from Underground since 2007

-We are happy to programme, curate and arrange music for any event and are always interested in hearing relevant acts for the agency, the label and our shows.
-If you like what we are doing, please get in touch with any proposals.
+We are happy to programme, curate and arrange music for any event: please get in touch with any proposals.

 Finally: lots of people ask why the name Wormfood.
 The answer is: it’s a celebration of life + death and the cyclical nature of all being courtesy of the man like William Shakespeare.

 “A man may fish with the worm that hath eat of a king, and eat of the fish that hath fed of that worm” (Hamlet, IV.iii.17-29).
 We’re all going to be wormfood some day, so we might as well wriggle while we can!